 Implantation is permanent.
 Passports are good for 10 years.
 Companies plan to replace UPC barcodes with RFID that will transmit ID codes for the life of the product (from creation to landfill and beyond).

-Second, RFID implementations will eventually be hacked by someone.
-All it takes is one person in the ENTIRE world to find a way to break the system and the security is no good anymore (like the millions and millions of pounds wasted with the UK passports).
-Secure implementations of RFID must consider this fact in their design and account for it.
+Every RFID implementations will eventually be hacked by someone.
+All it takes is one person in the world to find a way to break the system and the security is no good anymore (like the millions and millions of pounds wasted with the UK passports).
+Secure implementations can slow it down or help, but the best defense is NO RFID.